rocknrollMarc/scripts/README.txt

 > gred user -int

 It is also noteworthy that the name of the domain class can be written in a case-insensitive way for convenience.

+2. griffed

+Used for invoking a text editor of choice on a Griffin project from the command line.

+Ensure that you have the following line in your .bashrc file: export EDITOR="/path/to/editor"

+Now change to the directory of your project: cd myproject

+By simply entering the command, you will receive the following help:

+Usage: griffed <group> [options]
+ options:
+     -controller  :  open controller
+     -view        :  open view
+     -model       :  open model
+     -service     :  open service
+     -tests       :  open all unit and itegration tests.
+     -unit        :  open unit tests
+     -integration :  open integration tests
+     -int         :  open integration tests
+     -builder     :  open test object builders
+     -reports     :  open all test reports
+     -all         :  open all artifacts for the group

+An example of using the script:
+Having a MyGroup with unit and integration tests in your Griffin project, you can open gedit on all the related artifacts by simply typing:
+> griffed mygroup -all

+If you only wanted to see the integration test, you could type:
+> griffed mygroup -integration or simply
+> griffed mygroup -int

+It is also noteworthy that the name of the group can be written in a case-insensitive way for convenience.